-For years, rumors have been going around that beloved grandfather of animation, Walt Disney and the Disney Corporation, were/are racist entities that use their animations to project their racism on the unsuspecting masses.
-Of course the Disney corporation denies any allegations that could taint their wholesome name, but could the Disney corporation seriously have proof stacked up against them?
+For years, rumors have been going around that the beloved grandfather of animation, Walt Disney and the Disney Corporation, were/are racist entities that use their animations to project their racism on the unsuspecting masses.
+Of course, the Disney corporation denies any allegations that could taint their wholesome name, but could the Disney corporation seriously have proof stacked up against them?

 My Dislike for Disney